charliecalvert/JsObjects/JavaScript/NodeCode/NodeRoutes03/views/MarkdownSample.md

 ## Details

-Try pasting the contents of this file into this editor:
+Try pasting the contents of the markdown text into this editor:

 - [StackEditIO](https://stackedit.io/)